 Isuzu has officially unveiled its all-new 2020 D-Max in Thailand – the country where it is manufactured.
 The Isuzu D-Max 2020 has been developed in conjunction with Mazda (which will sell rebadged versions as the ‘BT50’ from 2021) and has been spied testing in both Sweden and Germany.

 Isuzu D-Max 2020 announcement

-Another surprising announcement is that Isuzu will no longer be cooperating with General Motors (the previous owners of Vauxhall) on pickups.
-The two companies have been cooperating on pickup trucks and 4×4 together since the 1980’s, on notable vehicles such as the Isuzu Trooper (also sold as the Vauxhall Monterey in the UK), Isuzu Faster (also sold at the Bedford KB in the UK) and the Isuzu TF (also sold as the Vauxhall Brava).
+The biggest surprise of this announcement is that Isuzu will no longer be cooperating with General Motors (the previous owners of Vauxhall) on pickups.
+The two companies have been cooperating on pickup trucks and 4×4 together since the 1980’s, however General Motors decided to ‘go it alone’ and develop its new one-tonne pickup in-house.

 Isuzu D-Max 2020 details